darcys22/blockchain_ledger/readme.md

 TODO
-create a tool that create a company from scratch with prompts make the gemfile and basic info create the full payrun protocol
+create a tool that create a company from scratch with prompts make the gemfile and basic info graceful fail if there is no public key in the .ledger file create the full payrun protocol
 Make the TBimporter program more general actually figure out how to save on blockchain